etjones/aihc_hw8_high_risk_project_ej8387/high_risk_project_presentation_eje8387.md

 Nothing works as well as conversations with patients' loved ones.

+(See my accompanying [paper](https://github.com/etjones/aihc_hw8_high_risk_project_ej8387/blob/main/assets/evan_jones_high_risk_project_ej8387.pdf) for references to adherence research.)

-^ Consult my accompanying paper for references to adherence research.
+^ Check out my accompanying paper for different techniques in use to increase medication adherence.
+The basic gist is that there's no silver bullet.

 ---